Amarjit/digital_ocean_cis/README.md

 # Digital Ocean CIS Setup

-This repository provides a quick setup for a Debian Linux server.
-The configuration is designed to be simple and easy to set up on a DigitalOcean droplet or similar server environments.
+This repository provides a quick setup for a Debian based Linux server.
+The configuration is designed to be simple and easy to set up on a Digital Ocean droplet or similar server environments.

 ## Prerequisites

--A server running Debian 12
+-A server running Debian based system
 -Access to the server via SSH

 ## Configuration